-Q: “What’s the difference between a Black Lapel blazer and a suit jacket?” – James D.
+Q: “What’s the difference between a Black Lapel blazer and a sport coat (suit jacket?)” – James D.